-- Blackboard Support Site.
-The Blackboard Support Site provides a variety of support channels available to students 24 hours per day. - Learning Services.
+- CANVAS LMS.
+Canvas is Imperial Valley College's main Learning Management System.
+To log onto Canvas, use this link: Canvas Student Login.
+The Canvas Student Guides Site provides a variety of support available to students 24 hours per day.
+Additionally, a 24/7 Canvas Support Hotline is available for students to use: 877-893-9853. - Learning Services.
 There are several learning labs on campus to assist students through the use of computers and tutors.
 Please consult your Campus Map for the Math Lab; Reading, Writing & Language Labs; and the Study Skills Center. - Library Services.
 There is more to our library than just books.
 You have access to tutors in the Study Skills Center, study rooms for small groups, and online access to a wealth of resources.